-Apart from Cannon Street, the closest places to the action are the nearby bridges, which are Victoria Embankment, Waterloo Bridge and Westminster Bridge—though get there early for the latter as there is no entry after 8 pm and nearby Hungerford Bridge will be closed.
+Apart from Cannon Street, the closest places to the action are the nearby bridges, which are Victoria Embankment, Waterloo Bridge and Westminster Bridge.
+Get there early for the latter though—there’s no entry after 8 pm and nearby Hungerford Bridge will be closed.

-Slightly further along the river, you can get clear views on The Millenium Bridge or Southwark Bridge, but for more space head out to Vauxhall Bridge or Lambeth Bridge.
+Slightly further along the river, you can get clear views on The Millenium Bridge or Southwark Bridge.
+But for a little more breathing room, head out to Vauxhall Bridge or Lambeth Bridge.